nature613/hadoop-mapreduce-examples/HBASE.md

 hbase(main):005:0>
 ```

-We simply use the Ruby Hashes notation to access data per column family (or column family and column name).
-To find rows with a row index starting with a specific symbol or a specific symbol range, we can use the `STARTROW` and `STOP` keywords; if we use the `FILTER` keyword, we can use the `RowFilter` filter.
+We simply use the Ruby Hashes notation to access data per column family (or column family AND column name).
+To find rows with a row index starting with a specific symbol or a specific symbol range, we can use the `STARTROW` and `STOP` keywords; using filters (`FILTER`), we can also use the `RowFilter` (or `PrefixFilter` for a specific value).
 To get data from specific columns using a filter, we can use `FamilyFilter` for the column family and `QualifierFilter` for the column name; to chain filter, we can use the keywords `AND` or `OR`.
 The `SingleColumnValueFilter` filter can be used to scan cells based on their value for a given column.
 A complete list of HBase filters can be found in the Apache Documentations (http://hbase.apache.org/devapidocs/org/apache/hadoop/hbase/filter/package-summary.html).

 ```bash
 hbase(main):005:0> scan 'istepanian:library', {STARTROW => 'a', STOPROW => 'n', COLUMNS => 'author'}